MATH 0997 Support for Quantitative Reasoning 2 Credits

 MATH 2008 Foundations of Numbers and Operations 3 Credits

-This course is an Area F introductory mathematics course for students in the early childhood education pathway.
+This course is an introductory mathematics course for students in the early childhood education pathway.
 This course will emphasize the understanding and use of the major concepts of numbers and operations.
 As a general theme, strategies of problem solving will be used and discussed in the context of various topics.

 MATH 2040 Applied Calculus 3 Credits